Robert Walker Irwin

-It so happened that Japan was facing a major economic recession and discontent among farmers in Japan.
+It so happened that Japan was facing a major economic recession due to the Satsuma Rebellion in 1877 and crop failures and discontent among farmers in Japan.
 Giving them the option of going to Hawaii might relieve some of the domestic stress.

 Irwin accompanied this first group of Japanese.
 The immigrants received a grand welcome in Honolulu under the direction of King Kalakaua.
 The Royal Hawaiian Band played, and policemen served as tour guides.
 A few days later on Feb.
 11, 1885, the Japanese immigrants returned the gracious welcome by demonstrating kendo fencing, fireman's acrobatics on an upright ladder, and the intriguing sport of sumo which Irwin explained to the King and the rest of the audience.
 They even wore makeshift kesho mawashi ceremonial aprons (made of blankets) and performed the ring-entering ceremony.
 The event was capped by drinking and offering barrels of sahke to the audience.
 The sake was apparently brought aboard together with the immigrants, arranged by Irwin or the King.